Culver City Specialty

 With four L.A. locations, you can count on this reliable coffee shop to be nearby no matter where you are.
 It's a very popular spot for work and study, which means they're used to having laptops—they also play a work-friendly soundtrack.
 Some locations have larger food menus than others, so make sure to check the website if you're hoping to stick around for lunch.
 In the coffee department, Coffee Commissary brings in a different guest roaster every few weeks, which mixes things up a bit.
 There are also locations in Hollywood, West Hollywood, and Burbank.

 8588 Washington Blvd., Culver City

-Coolhaus makes handmade ice cream sandwiches in crazy (and crazy-good) combinations: Flavors like Stout & Pretzel, Richard Meyer Lemon, and Cuban Cigar are wedged between Chocolate Brownie with Maldon Sea Salt, Potato Chip, or Butterscotch Cookies.
+Coolhaus makes handmade ice cream sandwiches in crazy (and crazy-good) combinations: Flavors like Beer & Pretzels and Milkshake & Fries are wedged between Chocolate Brownies with Maldon Sea Salt and Fruity Pebbles & Marshmallow.
 To make it even weirder (in a great way) they're served in edible, calorie-free wrappers.
 Oh, and there are options for vegans.
-They have locations in Culver City and Pasadena, along with four trucks, though you can always find their treats at Whole Foods and Farmshop.
+They have locations in Culver City and Pasadena, along with four trucks, though you can always find their treats at Whole Foods.

 578 Hayden Ave.